 Amy joined Aronberg Goldgehn as a law clerk in 2006 and, upon graduation from law school, as an associate in 2007.
 She became a Member/Partner in the firm in January 2015.

-From 2015-2017, Amy has been recognized annually as an Emerging Lawyer in Commercial Litigation by Illinois Leading Lawyers, and for 2010 through 2017 as a Rising Star in Business Litigation by Illinois Super Lawyers.
+From 2015-2018, Amy has been recognized annually as an Emerging Lawyer in Commercial Litigation and Employment Law by Illinois Leading Lawyers, and from 2010 through 2018 as a Rising Star in Business Litigation by Illinois Super Lawyers.

 - Chicago-Kent College of Law (Student Mentor)